asyncgui/asynckivy/README.md

 def thread_blocking_operation():
-    '''This function is called from outside the main-thread, so you are not allowed to touch the GUI here.'''
+    '''This function is called from outside the main-thread, so you are not allowed to touch gui components here.'''

 async def some_task():